edge-cloud/www.edge-cloud.net/_posts/2013-05-31-rancidtrac-on-ubuntu-12-04-lts.md

 <pre>[user@netconf ~]$ sudo su -c "/usr/lib/rancid/bin/clogin -f /var/lib/rancid/.cloginrc firewall.edge-cloud.net" -s /bin/bash -l rancid
 </pre>

 The clogin application will use the .clogin configuration file specified by the -f variable and will automatically login to the device named firewall.edge-cloud.net.
-When it&#8217;s all said and done you should end up in enable mode on the firewall device.
+When it's all said and done you should end up in enable mode on the firewall device.
 If there are problems, clogin does an excellent job of providing pointed advice on what is wrong.

 With RANCID now configured, it’s time to test it out!
 Let’s manually invoke “rancid-run” (as the “rancid” user) to see if everything works!